 Reigate School is a fully inclusive comprehensive school that supports all children in our care.
 Children have PSHE lessons which consider issues such as homophobia, sexual orientation and identity.
 Reigate School's pastoral policies and practice support children's social, emotional and mental health needs.
 All teaching staff have received training on the LGBT+ agenda and how to include this in lessons to promote inclusivity of the Reigate School curriculum.
-This training will be repeated to include support staff later in the year.
+Support Staff have also received training.